we-like-parsers/pegen_experiments/docs/grammar.md

 ### Variables in the Grammar

 An expression can be named.
-The name can the be used in the action, like this:
+The name can then be used in the action, like this:
 ```
 rule_name[return_type]: '(' a=some_other_rule ')' { a }